 Aero Precision AR 308 Bolt Carrier Group

-The Aero Precision AR 308 Bolt Carrier Group is another BCG that is labeled as being made for the .308 Winchester round but still works for the 6.5 Creedmoor.
+The Aero Precision AR 308 Bolt Carrier Group is another BCG made for the .308 Winchester round.
+Similar to Brownells, you can also use it for the 6.5 Creedmoor.

-This is a high end bolt carrier group that, while expensive, steel delivers you with what you pay for.
-This bolt carrier group comes with a hard chrome coating finish, which is both appealing visually and greatly helps to improve the longevity of the device as well.
-Over the chrome you have a black nitride finish while helps take durability and rust resistance to the next level.
+This BCG is a high-end bolt carrier group made of steel.
+In addition, this bolt carrier group comes with a hard chrome coating finish.
+It adds to its appeal and helps improve the longevity of the device as well.
+Furthermore, it has a black nitride finish for rust resistance and added durability.

-- All of the components are coated to ensure solid reliability and to reduce friction
+- Coated components to ensure solid reliability and to reduce friction

 - Comes magnetic particles inspected